 The systems-theoretic approach based multidisciplinary scientific research is focusing on the marine environmental risk assessment and safety management including development of operational tools for oil spill response.
-Department is actively participating in research coordinated by the International Council for the Exploration of the Sea (ICES).
+Estonian Marine Institute's Department of Marine Systems is actively participating in research coordinated by the International Council for the Exploration of the Sea (ICES).

 Major research topics:

-- Maritime Spatial Planning related environmental management including development of marine and coastal vulnerability and risk profiles, „Environmental management strategy for MSP“ and „Guidlines on environmental management for sustainable maritime spatial planning“
+- Maritime Spatial Planning related environmental management including development of marine and coastal vulnerability and risk profiles, „Environmental management strategy for MSP“ and „Guidelines on environmental management for sustainable maritime spatial planning“;

 - Coherent Linear Infrastructures in Baltic Maritime Spatial Plans - identification of transnational, cross sectoral planning issues;

 - The Baltic blue mussel farming — factual approach to decision making — developing and implementing the Baltic blue mussel farming factual approach based the GIS enabled Operational Decision Support System (ODSS) as a user friendly web application;